donapieppo/libnss-ato/README.md

 From source just make and make install.

-The only configuration file is /etc/libnss-ato.conf which consists of one line in the passwd format.
-For example
+The only configuration file is `/etc/libnss-ato.conf` which consists of one line in the passwd format.
+For example:

 ```console
 test_user:x:1000:1000:Test User,:/home/test:/bin/bash
 ```

-An example /etc/nsswitch.conf to make use of libnss-ato
+Here an example of the system file `/etc/nsswitch.conf` to make use of libnss-ato:

 ```console
 passwd:         files ato